 Next Showreel Course audition dates:

-Please select 'Request Flexible Audition Date' in the application form and a Screenwise staff member will coordinate with you after completion of the application form to schedule in a flexible audition time.
+Please select 'Showreel Course' then 'Showreel Course Online Audition - Feb 2021 Intake' in the application form and a Screenwise staff member will coordinate with you after completion of the application form to schedule a suitable audition time.

 Your audition will consist of: